bsg-idea/bsg_sky130_designs/rtl2gds_testsuite/README.md

 * black_parrot

 To setup and run designs through the flow:
-1) Clone and install OpenLane and bsg fakeram generator:
+1) Clone and install OpenLane and BSG fakeram generator:
 >make tools
 2) Install the Skywater 130 PDK (may take some time):
 >make pdk